Lerarn about the basic instructions for troubleshooting on-demand VMware SQL with MySQL for Tanzu Application Service.

 • BOSH_ENVIRONMENT

-4. From the BOSH CLI, run bosh deployments and record the name of the BOSH deployment that deployed MySQL for VMware SQL with MySQL for TAS.
+4. From the BOSH CLI, run bosh deployments and record the name of the BOSH deployment that deployed MySQL for VMware Tanzu for MySQL.

 5. SSH into your Tanzu Operations Manager VM.
 For information about how to do this, see Gather Credential and IP Address Information and SSH into Tanzu Operations Manager.